-Posts on food, arts, events, natural sites, Jewish stuff, queer stuff and whatnot, both about places I've lived in (Beijing, Shanghai, Beirut, Toronto and Mexico City – where I currently reside) and any number of places (both within and outside Mexico) I travel to.
+Posts on food, arts, events, natural sites, Jewish stuff, queer stuff and whatnot, both about places I've lived in (Beijing, Shanghai, Beirut, Toronto and Mexico City – where I currently reside) and any number of places I travel to.

 THE [VERY LONG] BACKGROUND STORY

 Around 2009, when I discovered mobile blogging, I began a parallel blog too, "帥の遊記 LITE", where I used to post just a photo or two of everyday things where I lived, sometimes with a short comment.

 Later on, as my posts started being read by both strangers and people close to me, in December 2011 I decided to make "La pata de buda" my main publishing space, replacing completely the original blog.
 I also realised that, increasingly, I would occasionally publish in "La pata de buda" simple short posts about plain everyday things or happenings where I lived, while posts in "帥の遊記 LITE" would sometimes have 5 or more photos, a longer comment, and even refer to travel.
 As both blogs became less and less different from each other, I wondered if there was any point in treating them as separate things.

 In January 2013 I took the step and merged both into this one, "Chai by the fjord".
 As for the name, it combines images of two of my favourite countries to visit: Having tea (chai in Persian) in a cosy teahouse inside one of Esfahan's bridges, in Iran; and admiring the fjord of Sigló in winter, in Iceland.
 Alternatively, though, you could take "Chai" as the Hebrew word for "alive" or "living" (חי), in which case the title means "Living by the fjord", which is pretty cool too!